 His next two children, Jonathan Williams Summerhill and James Herbert Summerhill, were born in Bolzaneto, Genoa, Italy in 1892 and 1895 respectively, although their Italian birth certificates indicate the parents lived in Oakengates, Shropshire.
 Henry’s occupation seems to be given as “laminator”.
 It seems as if Bolzaneto changed from an agricultural hamlet into an industrialised centre in the late 19th century, so it would appear likely that Henry Summerhill and his family moved there to help establish the iron industry.

-By 1901, the family was back in England and living in Workington, Cumbria, with a further move to Stockton-on-Tees by 1903 and then to West Hartlepool by 1911, where Henry was working for the Durham Steel Company as a Plate Roller.
+By 1901, William Henry Summerhill and his family were back in England and living in Workington, Cumbria.
+They movde to Stockton-on-Tees by 1903 and then to West Hartlepool by 1911, where Henry was working for the Durham Steel Company as a Plate Roller.
 Jonathan was a shop assistant at this time, aged 19, living with his parents, and working for the Maypole Dairy Co.

 It seems the family was still in Hartlepool c.
 1920, although William’s wife, Sarah, had died by this time.
 Jonathan Williams Summerhill died in 1915 and is amongst the 1,545 names commemorated on the West Hartlepool War Memorial (panel 11).